neonBdragon/SWE_681/README.md

 # SWE_681
-A client-server 2 Truths and a Lie game
+A client-server arithmetic guessing and solving game.